Why is the industry developing an API framework?

 A well-functioning shared API framework will increase the ease at which organisations are able to partner and play a key role in bringing new innovations to market more simply and quickly.

-We have been working with the industry on a project to establish common payment API standards for the industry.
+We have been working with the industry on a project to establish common payment API standards.
 In March 2018, the industry commenced pilot activity to test two of these API standards between development partners.

 What is the API framework?

-In early 2018 we are commencing design work with the industry on the management framework, and expect to have this completed in line with the end of the pilot.
-The components we’ll be developing as part of the management framework are summarised in the image below:
+In early 2018 we commenced design work with the industry on the management framework, and expect to have this completed in line with the end of the pilot.
+The components we are developing as part of the management framework are summarised in the image below:

 What is the pilot?